 We hope the Practice Success Series has helped you prepare for a smooth transition into ownership.
 For more information about additional planning tools and financial products or services that can help you continue on your path to success, contact us at 1-888-937-2321 or practicesuccess@wellsfargo.com.

 We're here to help you take your next step, and appreciate the opportunity to work with you.
+Good luck and enjoy your new practice!

 Notes

 Notes

 Notes